devx-cafe/git-phlow/docs/installation.md

 # Installation

-git phlow is availabe on:
+git-phlow is available on:
-- linux
+- Linux
-- windows
+- Windows
 - macOS

 ### Mac
 If you have homebrew installed, you can tap our official repository.
+Otherwise you can download the official release on the releases page on GitHub.

 ```shell
 # Tap our repository